gonfva/gonfva.github.io/content/en/blog/2025-09-14-emails-whispery-site.md

 ---
 date: 2025-09-14T18:30:00
 title: Audio, emails, and agent coding
 subtitle: This is the way.
-And I better learn how to do it
+And I'd better learn how to do it
 tags:
   - Technology
 categories: [Technology]